-South Africa (1) l States nerica
+South A Africa (1) States nerica

 Minimum Maximum Minimum Maximum

 % % % %

 Asset classes

 Equities

 local 50 60 25 75

 foreign 15 25

 Fixed interest 10 25 20 40

-Property 10 25 20
+Property 10 25

 Other 10 20

-(1) Members of the scheme have a choice of three investment portfolios.
+(1) Members of the scheme have a choice of four investment portfolios.
 The targeted allocation disclosed represents the moderate balanced investment portfolio which the majority of the members of the scheme have adopted.
-The total assets under these investment portfolios are R22 million, R18,725 million and R168 million for the low portfolio, moderate balanced portfolio and aggressive portfolio, respectively.
+The total assets under these investment portfolios are R25 million, R15 112 million, R175 million and R146 million for the low portfolio, moderate portfolio, aggressive portfolio and money market portfolio, respectively.
 Defined benefit members' funds are invested in the moderate balanced portfolio.
+The money market portfolio has restricted access to pensioners only.